-- the novel coronavirus, COVID-19 - how to help prevent spread of all respiratory infections including COVID-19 - what to do if someone suspected or confirmed to have COVID-19 has been in a health or social care setting - what advice to give to individuals who have travelled to specific areas, as outlined by the Chief Medical Officer (the full list is available here (https://www.gov.uk/government/publications/covid-19-specified-countries-and-areas/covid-19-specified-countries-and-areas-with-implications-for-returning-travellers-orvisitors-arriving-in-the-uk)) - risk assessments for undertaking domiciliary visits or providing care in residential settings - actions to take if staff come into contact with someone who is self-isolating or is a possible or confirmed case of COVID-19
+- the novel coronavirus.
+COVID-19. - how to help prevent spread of all respiratory infections including COVID-19, - what to do if someone suspected or confirmed to have COVID-19 has been in a health or / social care setting, - what advice to give to individuals who have travelled to specific areas, as outlined by the Chief Medical Officer (full list available here), - risk assessments for undertaking domiciliary visits / providing care in residential settings, - actions to take if staff come into contact with someone who is self-isolating or is a possible or confirmed case of COVID-19.

 This guidance is intended for the current position in the UK where there is currently no transmission of COVID-19 in the community.
 It is therefore very unlikely that anyone receiving care in a care home or the community will become infected.
-This is the latest information and will be updated shortly.

-Children's residential care settings may also find it helpful to be aware of guidance provided to educational settings (https://www.gov.uk/government/publications/guidance-to-educational-settings-about-covid-19).
+Children's residential care settings may also find it helpful to be aware of guidance provided to educational settings:

+https:/www.gov.uk/government/publications/guidance-to-educational-settings-about-cvid-19

-2. Information about the virus
+1. Information about the virus